microsoft/vscode-recipes/Terraform/README.md

 - `tenant_id`: Azure tenant ID
 - `subscription_id`: Azure subscription ID
+  > Ensure you have permissions to create resources in this subscription.

 The following values can be renamed from the above configuration: